MikeMiaSanMia/bubble-sort-person/README.md

-This is repository with example of sorting, searching and unit testing.
-It was used Java 8 technology and JUnit.
+Now, it is empty repository.
+It will be used for training sorting, searching and unit testing.
+It will be used Java 8 technology and JUnit.